vivesweb/row-math-ml-csv/README.md

 ## Data engineering support Class in PHP that extract properties in .csv files of datasets ML rows to detect errors.
 It will help you to get a consistent datasets.

 What do:
-- Extract the type of each col in row [ 'empty', 'empty_null', 'empty_nan', 'empty_anyway', 'string', 'ip', 'date', 'numeric', 'zero', 'str_with_commas', 'string_anyway']
+- Extract the type/s of each col of the row [ 'empty', 'empty_null', 'empty_nan', 'empty_anyway', 'string', 'ip', 'date', 'numeric', 'zero', 'str_with_commas', 'string_anyway']
 - Calc the number of empty cols in a row
 - Calc the percentage of empty cols in a row
 - Clean the data: Trim the data and clear '' or "" enclosures of each col